-This has the advantage of putting the most salient notion of God at the forefront of the conversation, the one that someone in that conversation actually believes in.
-It also provides for a pretty direct test of that God, at least for those willing to willing to approach the subject by means of reason (which is admittedly a diminishing portion of the population …it having become an article of faith that religion is about faith).
+This has the advantage of providing for a pretty direct test of that God, at least for those willing to approach the subject by means of reason (which is admittedly a diminishing portion of the population …it having become an article of faith that religion is about faith).
 In short, this approach to the conversation maximizes the relevance of any conclusions drawn to the actual beliefs of the Theist involved in any particular discussion.

 But what about the atheist?
 For him, this way of modelling the issue really tests a pretty narrow aspect of his professed stance; his ability to present a reasonable objection to one particular approach to belief in one particular god, …at least as argued by one particular person.
 It leaves his take on any other gods pretty much off the table altogether.
 And (here is where I am cutting against years of habit) I think there is some justice to the claim that this is something of a dodge.